tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/产品简介/应用场景_intl_en.md

 ### Audio conferencing

-TRTC supports cross-platform compatibility, enabling users to join meetings on their mobile phones, PCs, tablets, and from WeChat.
+TRTC supports cross-platform compatibility, enabling users to join meetings on their mobile phones, PCs, and tablets.
 With outstanding 3A processing technologies, it can eliminate echoes and howling and ensure smooth and clear conference calls.
 It also supports interactive whiteboard and file sharing, allowing participants to communicate more efficiently during audio conferences.